 Features can be easily identified and tracked for potential CapEx treatment.
-To do so, accounting fiduciaries work with Product Management to identify them in the Program Backlog.
-The selected features are ‘typed’ (flagged) for potential CapEx treatment, which creates the basic tracking mechanism.
-Thereafter, teams associate new stories with those features and perform the essential work of realizing the behavior of the features by implementing stories in the new code base.
+To do so, accounting personnel works with Product Management to categorize or (flag) features for potential CapEx treatment, creating the primary tracking mechanism.
+After that, teams associate new stories with those features and perform the essential work of realizing the behavior of the features by implementing stories in the new code base.

 Applying Stories to CapEx and OpEx Treatment

-Most stories contribute directly to new functionality of the feature; the effort for those stories may be subject to CapEx treatment.
+Most stories contribute directly to the new functionality of the feature; the effort for those stories may be subject to CapEx treatment.
 Others—such as Enabler stories for infrastructure, exploration, defects, refactoring, and any other work—may not be.
-Agile Lifecycle Management (ALM) tooling can support the definition, capture, and work associated with implementing stories.
+Agile Lifecycle Management (ALM) tooling can support the definition, capture, and labor of implementing stories.

-By associating stories with features when applicable in the tooling (typically called ‘parenting’ or ‘linking’), the work related to feature development can be identified for potential CapEx treatment.
-Various query functions in the ALM tool can help automate the needed summary calculations.
+The work related to feature development can be identified for potential CapEx treatment by associating child stories with their parent feature when applicable in the tooling.
+Various ALM reporting tools can help automate the needed summary calculations.

-Table 2 indicates three of the possible mechanisms for calculating the percentage of work that may be a candidate for CapEx treatment.
+Figure 4 indicates three possible mechanisms for calculating the percentage of work that may be a candidate for CapEx treatment.

 By Story Hours

 The most granular means for capturing labor effort is to have team members record their hours against each story.
 Although there’s some overhead, many teams do this anyway because of traditional time-tracking requirements for job costing, billing, estimating, and other needs.
-However, this should not be the default mode for CapEx, as it incurs overhead and thus reduces value delivery velocity.
-The rest of the calculation is straightforward: the CapEx potential percentage is simply the percentage of hours recorded for CapEx features, divided by the total of all hours invested in any period.
-After converting hours worked to cost, the enterprise can assess the total cost that may be subject to CapEx treatment.
+However, this should not be the default mode for CapEx, as it incurs significant overhead and reduces velocity.
+The rest of the calculation is straightforward: the CapEx potential percentage is simply the percentage of hours recorded for CapEx features divided by the total of all hours invested in any period.
+After converting hours worked to cost, the enterprise can assess the total cost subject to CapEx treatment.

-(Note: During planning, some Agile Teams break stories into tasks and estimate and update task hours accordingly.
-This first method only requires that actual total team hours are recorded for the story; tasking is not mandatory.)
+(Note: Some Agile Teams break stories into tasks during planning and estimate and update task hours accordingly.
+This method only requires the total team hours for the story; tasking is optional.)

 By Story Points

-Story points are the common currency of Scrum.
-Scrum teams estimate stories in points and update their estimates to actuals to improve future estimates.
+Story points are the most common way.
+Agile Teams estimate their work effort.
+Many teams update their estimates to actuals to improve future estimates.
 Although story points are relative, not absolute, units of measure, they’re all that’s necessary.
-The enterprise only needs to know the percentage of story points allocated to stories that have CapEx potential, over the total story points delivered in any accounting period.
+The enterprise only needs to know the percentage of story points with CapEx potential divided by the total story points completed in any accounting period.
 Conversion to actual costs is handled in the same way as for the preceding example.
-This is a low-friction, low-overhead method that generally does not create any additional burden on teams, other than the need to be sure to update estimates to actuals for each story completed.
+This low-friction, low-overhead method generally does not create any additional burden on teams other than the need to update estimates to actuals for completed stories.
 Again, ALM tooling typically supports the recording and automated calculation of such measures.

-(Note: In order to compensate for the relative nature of story points, which can vary from team to team, SAFe suggests a means for normalizing story point estimating across teams as part of the common economic underpinning for an ART.)
+(Note: To compensate for the relative nature of story points, which can vary from team to team, SAFe suggests a method for aligning story point estimates within an ART as part of the standard economic underpinning).

 By Story Count

-In a single PI, it’s not unusual for an ART to implement many hundreds of stories, in various types and sizes (for example, 10 teams, 10 stories per Iteration, over 4 iterations, yield 400 stories per PI).
-Sizing a story is not biased by an understanding of the potential for CapEx treatment of a story, and therefore story sizes will average out over time.
-In addition, over time the CapEx and associated depreciation schedules resolve to expense all development anyway.
+In a single PI, it’s not unusual for an ART to implement hundreds of stories in various types and sizes (for example, ten teams, ten stories per Iteration, over four iterations, yielding 400 stories per PI).
+Story sizes will average over time.

-Thus, near-term perfection is not necessarily the goal, as it’s probably false precision anyway that may come at too high a cost.
-This suggests that simply counting stories by type is a fair proxy for the amount of effort devoted to potential CapEx stories.
-In a manner similar to the first two methods above, this percentage can then be used to determine the CapEx potential in a given accounting period.
-Some Agilists have reported that this percentage approach is being applied to new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation (see Program Backlog).
-While subject, appropriately, to occasional audits, this method provides a fairly friction-free approach that allows teams to focus exclusively on value delivery.
+Near-term perfection is not necessarily the goal, as this likely false precision comes at too high a cost.
+Simply counting stories by type is a fair proxy for potential CapEx stories.
+This percentage can determine the CapEx potential in a given accounting period like the first two methods above.
+Some Agilists say that this percentage approach is being applied to new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation described in the ART Backlog article.
+While subject, appropriately, to occasional audits, this method provides a reasonably friction-free approach that allows teams to focus exclusively on value delivery.

 What Labor is Subject to CapEx Treatment?

-- The salaries of Agile team members who are directly involved in refining, implementing, and testing stories may be subject to CapEx, as is largely consistent with existing waterfall practices.
-This may include software developers and testers and User Experience (UX) and other subject matter experts.
+- Agile team members’ salaries directly involved in refining, implementing, and testing stories may be subject to CapEx, as it is mainly consistent with existing waterfall practices.
+This may include software developers and testers User Experience (UX), and other subject matter experts.

-- In addition, Product Owners (POs) and Scrum Masters are part of the Agile team and directly contribute to story definition and implementation.
+- Product Owners (POs) and Scrum Masters/Team Coaches are part of the Agile team and directly contribute to story definition and implementation.
 This indirect labor is directly associated with new value delivery and, thus, may be appropriate for CapEx treatment.
-This can be accomplished by adding an additional average cost burden on a CapEx story.
+This can be accomplished by adding an average cost burden to a CapEx story.

-- Further, not all work for a feature is performed solely by Agile team members.
-System Architects, System Teams, and IT Operations also contribute to the features under development.
+- System Architects, System Teams, and IT Operations also contribute to feature development.
 Some portion of their cost may be subject to CapEx as well.

-- Finally, additional roles in the Solution Train may contribute to value creation via Pre- and Post-PI Planning, creation and maintenance of Solution Intent, and the Solution Demo.
-While further removed from the specific implementation tasks, all of these activities and roles provide value.
-So their potential for CapEx treatment may be appropriate, at the discretion of the enterprise.
+- Additional roles in the Solution Train may contribute to value creation during the following types of activities: Pre-Plan, Coordinate and Deliver, design and maintenance of Solution Intent, and the Solution Demo.
+Since these activities and roles provide value, their potential for CapEx treatment may be appropriate at the discretion of the enterprise.

-Learn More FASB 86 summary at fasb.org/summary/stsum86.shtml Reed, Pat, and Walt Wyckoff.
-Accounting for Capitalization of Agile Labor Costs.
-Agile Alliance, February 2016.
-Greening, Dan.
-Why Should Agilists Care about Capitalization?
-InfoQ, January 29, 2013.
-Footnote from a US public reporting software company’s Form 10-K filing, highlighting a policy of not capitalizing software development expense: “Research and development expenses primarily consist of personnel and related costs of our research and development staff, including salaries, benefits, bonuses, payroll taxes, stock-based compensation, and costs of certain third-party contractors, as well as allocated overhead.
-Research and development costs related to the development of our software products are generally expensed as incurred.
-Development costs that have qualified for capitalization are not significant.”
+Footnote from a US public reporting software company’s Form 10-K filing, highlighting a policy of not capitalizing software development expense: “Research and development expenses primarily consist of personnel and related costs of our research and development staff, including salaries, benefits, bonuses, payroll taxes, stock-based compensation, and expenses of certain third-party contractors, as well as allocated overhead.
+Research and development costs related to creating software products are generally expensed as incurred.